NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/jupyterlab/index.md

 The **interface of JupyterLab** is explained in detail [here](https://jupyterlab.readthedocs.io/en/stable/user/interface.html).

 The use of **Jupyter notebooks** in JupyterLab is explained in detail [here](https://jupyterlab.readthedocs.io/en/stable/user/notebook.html).

+### Variable inspector
+A very nice feature of JupyterLab is that it has a variable inspector that visualize vectors, DataFrames and matrices.
+It looks like this:

+{{< figure src="jupyterlab-variable-inspector.gif" width="75%" class="text-center">}}

 ### Shortcuts